noppakorn/noppakorn/README.md

 - 👋 Hi, I’m @noppakorn
-- 👀 I’m interested in Programming (Of course this is github lol)
+- 👀 I’m interested in Data Science, Servers and Programming in general
-- 🌱 I’m currently learning Engineering
+- 🌱 I’m currently learning Computer Engineering @ Chulalongkorn University

 <!---
 noppakorn/noppakorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.